Abdelrahmanrezk/AIM_ML_Task/README.md

 In this work we have passed through different phases from fetching the data, to process it, shuffle the data for the next stage of preparation and run the model on.
 And how we come over these stages is decribed below.

+## Configs

+Helpful script to keep of some functions that we use in different files.

+**To see this file, check the [configs.py script](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/configs.py) script, its fully documented.**

 ## Data Fetching

 We have the original dataset without the text column, which what we will use for feature engineering to predict which text belong to which dialect.
 So for that we have design our pipeline for fetching the data using the ids of the original dataset, once we get all of text related to all ids we save new csv file with the new text column.